 Or you can make a request in person or call +44 (0) 1244 657277.

 You are not required to pay any charge for exercising your rights.
 We have one calendar month to respond to you.
 If GBG are unable to comply with your request, we will provide you with an explanation.

 We appreciate that at GBG we may not always get things right and it is regrettable for us as an organisation when we receive a complaint.
 We take all complaints seriously and can assure you we will do our best to deliver a satisfactory outcome.
-If you do wish to complain about how your personal data is used by GBG then please write to us at:
+If you do wish to complain about how your personal data is used by GBG then please use this form, alternatively please write to us at: